NetSecJedi/FixUnquotedPaths/README.md

  use those scripts instead.
 I am posting this modification as reference to something useful in situations where a quick fix is necessary.

- Myself nor the original author of this code cannot be held liable for any damage incurred running this in a production environment.
+ Myself nor the original author of this code shall be held liable for any damage incurred running this in a production environment.
 Please take proper precautions before modifying the registry such as running this script with the REG ADD line commented out or taking a backup of the registry prior to running the script.
 Or obviously on virtual environments, etc.